joglekara/VlaPy/README.md

 ## Contributing to VlaPy
-Please see the guide in CONTRIBUTORS.md
+Please see the guide in [contribution guidelines for this project](CONTRIBUTING.md)